shakeel-faiz/FF/14-Jun/01-raw.md

 ## How to open RAW file?

-You can open RAW file using various Image Editing software applications e.g.
+You can open RAW file using various image editing software applications e.g.

 - Adobe Photoshop
 - Adobe Photoshop Elements